Audio interfaces are a MUST if you want good sound quality!

 Simply put, audio interfaces are tools that provide your home studio with more convenience and quality.

-They will make a difference with professional music production.
+Believe me when I say they’ll make a big difference in professional music production.
 You can lower the buffer size and latency and use various features to get what you want!

-Plus, they have all the instrument inputs and headphones outputs you could dream of.
+Plus, they have all the instrument inputs and headphones outputs you can dream of.
 Connecting to MIDI is also much easier!

-Trust us: an upgrade can make all the difference in your sounds!
+Trust me: an upgrade can make all the difference in your sounds!

 How Is Mixing Different from Mastering?